GermanBrainRot/Project-Galileo/README.md

 In this publication, I will discuss Carlo Rovelli's Relational Quantum Mechanics (RQM) and how it aims at resolving the measurement problem.
 Once I have explained how I think it works, I will point out an obvious type of criticism and how Rovelli tried to fix the problem.
 After this, I will show why it does not fix the issues, suggest a *much* better fix and discuss why, in my opinion, academia missed this despite being obvious and how this is just the tip of the iceberg of much more fundamental problems with western society.

 In [1996/97, Carlo Rovelli](https://arxiv.org/pdf/quant-ph/9609002) introduced the idea that descriptions of quantum systems could be observer-dependent.
-Here, "observer" does not refer to any "conscious" or "macroscopic" entity, but returns to the more sober and naturalistic meaning the term used to have in physics prior to Quantum Mechanics - and which it still has in Special and General Relativity.
+Here, "observer" does not refer to any "conscious" or "macroscopic" entity, but returns to the more sober and naturalistic meaning that the term used to have in physics prior to Quantum Mechanics - and which it still has in Special and General Relativity.

-To motivate this idea, he proposed a thought experiment which has since been [pointed out](https://arxiv.org/pdf/1710.07556) to be a restatement of the old thought experiment of Wigner's Friend.
+To motivate the idea of observer-dependence, he proposed a thought experiment which has since been [pointed out](https://arxiv.org/pdf/1710.07556) to be a restatement of the old thought experiment of Wigner's Friend.
 For the sake of clarity, I will therefore motivate Rovelli's idea starting from Wigner's Friend.

 #### Wigner's Friend: Thought Experiment